suyashvsingh/QUERYGEN/README.md

 After completing the setup, open your browser and navigate to [http://localhost:3000](http://localhost:3000).
 You can now input natural language queries and view the generated SQL queries and their results.

-> **Important:** Ensure all three services (Python server, Node.js server, and client) are running simultaneously in separate terminal windows or tabs.

 ---